As flight cancellations rise, people are turning to trains, car rentals and creative solutions to get to their destinations

 By Alaa Elassar, CNN

 (CNN) — Xavier Vega and his partner, Soluna Vega, cheered in relief as the “Welcome to Connecticut” sign came into view.
-It marked the end of an unplanned 17-hour highway odyssey home after their flight became one of more than 1,000 cancellations on Saturday alone tied to the ongoing government shutdown.
+It marked the end of an unplanned 17-hour highway odyssey home after their flight became one of more than 1,000 cancellations tied to the ongoing government shutdown.

 The couple, who had to take a train, bus and a rental car on Saturday to drive over 1,100 miles from Florida, are among thousands of travelers whose plans have been derailed by the widespread cancellations – and are searching for other ways to get where they’re going.

-Rental car companies have been flooded with one-way bookings.
-Avis, Hertz and Turo all reported sharp increases in demand as passengers scrambled to make it to their destinations by any means necessary.

-An end to the travel woes could be in sight, with Senate lawmakers voting on a key step toward reopening the government Sunday night – but until then, frustrated passengers continue to face flight delays and cancellations.
+An end to the travel woes could be in sight.
+On Sunday in a procedural vote, Senate lawmakers voted on a bipartisan deal to fund the government through January 30 and set a vote on an Affordable Care Act bill in December.

+The measure must still pass the full Senate and the House before heading to the president’s desk.

+Air traffic controllers and TSA screeners must work without pay during the shutdown, and as financial strain grows, more workers are calling out, adding pressure to already-stretched agencies and delaying travelers.

 The marathon to find their way home